aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 sc login
 sc clean
 # the sc deploy command calls the build:all, build:preview and sc publish
-# you can customize the command for articles by commenting out build:preview in the .softcover-deploy file
 sc deploy
 sc logout
 exit
 ```

+The `sc deploy` command internally calls the build:all, build:preview and sc publish commands based on the configuration in the `.softcover-deploy` file.
+You can customize the `sc deploy` command for articles by commenting out build:preview in the .softcover-deploy file.

 > Please refer to softcover documentation for full description of all commands